Top reasons to hike the Red Rock Canyon area

 - Transportation to Las Vegas

 How fit do I need to be?

-You need to be able to hike for a full day, carrying a daypack, and climb easy to moderate routes, depending on the trail you select.
+For this Red Rock hiking adventure, you need to be able to hike for a full day carrying a daypack and climb easy-to-moderate routes.
 Each day trip, you’ll hike between five and eight hours.
 The terrain can be challenging and the weather unpredictable.
 That said, if you are looking for adventure and are up to the task of full-day hiking and climbing, you’ll be rewarded immensely.

 What do I need to bring?

 Here’s a list of the equipment you need to bring:

 - Day pack large enough to carry all the items listed (around a 25-40L bag)